Pychnight/TshockRpgToolKit/README.md

 msbuild /p:RpgToolsServerPath="some/other/location"
 ```

-Its recommended to persist to set a persistent variable however.
+It is recommended to set a persistent env variable however.

 ### Run